elastic/kibana/rfcs/text/0013_background_sessions.md

    /**
     * @param sessionId the ID of the session to retrieve the saved object.
-    * @returns a filtered list of BackgroundSessionAttributes objects.
+    * @returns a filtered list of SearchSessionAttributes objects.
     * @throws Throws an error in OSS.
     */
-   get: (sessionId: string) => Promise<BackgroundSessionAttributes>
+   get: (sessionId: string) => Promise<SearchSessionAttributes>

    /**
-    * @param options The options to query for specific background session saved objects.
+    * @param options The options to query for specific search session saved objects.
-    * @returns a filtered list of BackgroundSessionAttributes objects.
+    * @returns a filtered list of SearchSessionAttributes objects.
     * @throws Throws an error in OSS.
     */
-   list: (options: SavedObjectsFindOptions) => Promise<BackgroundSessionAttributes[]>
+   list: (options: SavedObjectsFindOptions) => Promise<SearchSessionAttributes[]>

    /**
     * Clears out any session info as well as the current session.
 Called internally whenever the user navigates